TehnosbI4/DigitalBreakthrough2024/README.md

-# TestDigitalBreakthrough2024
+# DigitalBreakthrough2024
-Test repository of the hackathon digital breakthrough 2024
+Repository of the hackathon digital breakthrough 2024